Mark has been promoted for the third time in two years.

 It is a love letter to the boy I have adored for fourteen years.
 My little boy’s Daddy and my best friend.
 Growing up together means that I feel like I know him inside out and I hardly know him at all.
 I know the boy I lie next to every night, but I have no idea who the man who goes out into the world everyday is.
 Maybe I hardly know him at all.

-Today when he left for the interview for the new job, I could tell he was quietly assured, but I was prepared for his disappointment.
+Today when he left for the interview for the new job, I could tell he was quitely assured, but I was prepared for his disappointment.
 I was ready with my "never minds".
 I was steeling myself for another few years of rubbish money and terrible hours.
-I was waiting with a conciliatory hug.
+I was waiting with a concillatory hug.

 But we didn’t need it.
 Five minutes after he walked through the door, his company rang to say that the job was his, and while he smiled to himself, I cried for the kids we were and the grown ups we are, and nearly burst with pride for my lovely, lovely Mark.